- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 Also indicated in the reviews is that even with the included air bed, you can feel the cot’s metal braces.
 This is typical for most tent cots, and a good air mattress or sleeping mat is usually necessary.

 I would recommend something thick like the TOBTOS Self Inflating Camping Sleeping Pad with Pillow for this and all other tent cots.
 It gives you 6 inches of mattress, which keeps you far away from any metal bars, and it only weighs 2.33 lbs.

-All in all, definitely one of the best tent costs for solo travelers out there thanks to its (comparatively) lightweight design and materials and ample space.
+All in all, definitely one of the best lightweight cot options for solo travelers and campers out there, thanks to its (comparatively) lightweight design and materials and ample space.

 Best Tent Cot and Hammock Hybrid: Lawson Hammock Blue Ridge Camping Hammock and Tent

-Not a true tent cot per se, but definitely the best tent cot/hammock hybrid out there, the Lawson Blue Ridge Camping Hammock and Tent is worth including on the list because of how comfortable and convenient it is.
+Not a true tent cot per se, but definitely the best hammock/tent cot combo out there, the Lawson Blue Ridge Camping Hammock and Tent is worth including on the list because of how comfortable and convenient it is.

 It has been rated number one by Backpacker, Outside Magazine and American Survival Guide and was the winner of the gear of the year award a few years ago.